Top 10 Do’s and Don’ts at the Workplace

 6. Be Hygienic

-Nobody wants to sit next to a person who is saving soaps for a rainy day and does not maintain proper hygiene.
-Hence, be healthy and maintain follow all the hygiene etiquettes.
-You probably won’t get that promotion you deserve, if you are that person who nobody wants to sit next to.
+Nobody wants to sit next to a person who saves soaps for a rainy day and does not maintain proper hygiene.
+Hence, be healthy and follow all the hygiene etiquette.
+You probably won’t get that promotion you deserve if you are that person who nobody wants to sit next to.

 7. Respect everyone’s time

 In an office, everyone has their working schedules and deadlines to complete.
 You have to be respectful of everyone’s time and act accordingly.
 You should not just arrive at your teammate’s desk to ask about a doubt that would take up most of their time.
-Instead, email them and ask for their consent, or you can just ask “whether this is a good time to chat” instead of planning the time whenever you are free and assuming that they are free as well.
+Instead, email them and ask for their consent, or you can just ask “whether this is a good time to chat” instead of planning the time whenever you are free and assuming they are also free.

 8. Be flexible

-Being flexible means that you are willing to work later hours or early hours for the project that you were assigned.
-Flexibility may also include that you can perform tasks which you may not like, or work on a weekend or a holiday.
+Being flexible means that you are willing to work later or early for the project you were assigned.
+Flexibility may also include the ability to perform tasks that you may not like or work on a weekend or holiday.
 Well, initially you have to understand how to get through this phase, but once you understand when flexibility is required, it will benefit you in the long run.

 9. Help out a coworker